rmsk2/rustpwman/README.md

 - `seclevel` has to be an integer between 0 and 23.
 The security level in bits is calculated as (`seclevel` + 1) * 8.
 - `pbkdf` is a string that can assume the values `scrypt`, `argon2`, `sha256`
 - `pwgen` is one of the strings `base64`, `hex` or `special`
 - `clip_cmd` is a string which specifies a command that can be used to write the current contents of the clipboard to stdout.

-The default value is `xsel -ob` which works on Linux
+The default value for `clip_cmd` is `xsel -ob`, which works on Linux (I had to manually install `xsel` on Ubuntu 22.04).
+Under MacOS `pbpaste -Prefer txt` can be used.
+For usage under Windows `rustpwman` provides the ("slightly" overengineered ;-)) tool `paste_utf8.exe` which can be built in a Visual Studio developer prompt using the
+`build_paste_utf8.bat` batch file.

 The config file is stored in the users' home directory in a file named `.rustpwman`.
 To change these defaults either edit the config file by hand or use `rustpwman cfg` which will open a window similar to this one